ral-facilities/datagateway-api/README.md

     └── config.json
  `````
 #### Main:
-The main entry point is in `/src/main.py`.
-This is where each endpoint route is defined and its
+`main.py` is where the flask_restful api is set up.
+This is where each endpoint resource class is
-related class imported e.g.
+imported and mapped to an endpoint.

+Example:
  `api.add_resource(DatafilesWithID, "/datafiles/<int:id>")`
+This means that the http methods defined in the `DatafilesWithID` class are mapped to `/datafiles/<int:id>`